-Flood Map Number 72000C1635H, effective on 4/19/2005: This project does not occur in a floodplain.
-The project is in compliance with Executive Order 11988.
+Flood Map Number 72000C1195H, effective on 4/19/2005: This project does not occur in the FFRMS floodplain.
+The project is in compliance with Executive Orders 11988 and 13690.
 PFIRMs in Puerto Rico were only developed for certain sections of the municipalities of Carolina, Canovanas, Loiza, San Juan and Trujillo Alto.
-The proposed project is located in the municipality of Penuelas; therefore, PFIRM information was not available for the area and therefore not considered in the review.
-At the time of this review, this section has not been updated in HEROS to include questions regarding FFRMS.
-This project does not occur in the FFRMS floodplain.
-The project is in compliance with Executive Orders 11988 and 13690.
+The proposed project is located in the municipality of Cidra; therefore, PFIRM information was not available for the area and therefore not considered in the review.

-PR-RGRW-04205-W-RE ABFE.pdf
+PR-RGRW-04151-W ABFE.pdf